 While members of your church should be able to access and update information about themselves, accessing others’ data should be monitored.

 At the most basic levels, access to features is controlled by Access Permissions.
 These allow you to set what features in the system a user is able to access.
-From a youth ministry perspective, there’s a few areas you’ll want to make sure that you volunteers and staff have access to.
+From a Children’s Ministry perspective, there’s a few areas you’ll want to make sure that you volunteers and staff have access to.

 - People – View